 Many universities in Portugal ask prospective students to sit an entrance exam - public universities use a national exam, whereas private institutions set their own.

-Seven Portuguese universities currently feature in the QS World University Rankings 2023, with four making the top 500:
+Eight Portuguese universities currently feature in the QS World University Rankings 2025, with five making the top 500:

-The Portuguese academic year is divided into two semesters - the first takes place between September and January/early February, while the second runs from February until June/July.
+The Portuguese academic year is divided into two semesters - the first takes place between September and early February, while the second runs from February until June/July.

 Degree courses in Portugal

-Students can study a variety of courses at undergraduate level including medicine, law, finance, creative arts, psychology, IT and business.
-Courses usually take three to four years to complete.
+Students can study a variety of courses at undergraduate level, which usually take three to four years to complete, including options in:

 You can browse undergraduate degree courses at Study & Research in Portugal - Search.